rocky-linux/documentation/docs/guides/security/firewalld.md

   rich rules:
 ```

 This can be applied to any zone.
-For instance, here is the "public" zone so far.
-Note that the `http` and `https` are not listed here.
-They are in the "trusted" zone where we added them earlier.
-The ftp ports *do* show here however:
+For instance, here is the "public" zone so far:

 `firewall-cmd --list-all --zone=public`